Visiting a new church can be intimidating: What should I wear? Where do I park? Where do my kids go?

 Where do my children go?

 The Church is a family of all ages, so we welcome children to our worship service.
 We believe that children are a gift to the church, young or old it is important to us to worship together as a family.
 If you feel the need to step out of service with your young child, that is fine, but please return and don’t feel embarrassed by your child’s squirming.
+We also live stream our service to the front room of the Harbor if you would feel more comfortable worshiping in that area with your child.

 Am I expected to put money in the offering?